emmarapt/RealWorld2AirSim-DARP/README_optimization.md

 # Optimization documentation

-_This README was created as a result of the optimization performed to the Path Planner workload of the CALLISTO project._
+This README was created as a result of the **Cython optimization** performed to the Path Planner workload.

 ## Introduction

 This README describes the required steps to run the workload with the added modifications to optimize its performance.
 The full optimization process is explained in the report available here (PENDENT).

-## Modifications
+## Cython Modifications

 The performed modifications to the original code are the following: